Benteler International: Company structure

-The strategic holding company of the Benteler Group is Benteler International AG, headquartered in Salzburg (Austria).
+The strategic holding company of the Benteler Group is Benteler International Austria GmbH, headquartered in Salzburg (Austria).
 The 2024 Annual Report lists 89 subsidiaries and associated companies.
 In 2024 the automotive business comprised a total of 62 companies.
 As well as national Automotive companies, these include companies that belong to the business areas Aluminum Systems, JIT (Just-in-Time production), Lightweight Protection and Engineering, joint Ventures with Chinese companies: Benteler JianAn Automotive (since 2015), Shanghai Benteler Huizhong (since 2002) and the joint venture with the German SGL Group, the end of which (through the sale of Benteler's shares) was announced in November 2017 by the partners.
 The Steel/Tube Division comprised in 2024 8 companies, the Distribution Division 27 companies – among them the national companies and a 75-percent share in the Swedish steel tube trading company Heléns Rör (the remaining shares are held by the steel company SSAB).
 The Distribution division has been sold to Van Leeuwen Pipe and Tube Group on November 29, 2019 (please see paragraph "Consolidation and development of the main business areas" in this article).